Best Jobs-to-Be-Done (JTBD) Templates and Examples

 - Collect valuable quotes that you can use to guide your product development and prioritize features.

-Send product feedback surveys to improve your product
+Collect user feedback to improve your product

 Before adopting the JTBD framework to improve your product, it’s important to know what is already working well and what isn’t.